factorhouse/factorhouse-local/README.md

 USE_EXT=false docker compose -p flex -f ./compose-flex.yml up -d
 ```

-> **Note:** Apache Pinot cannot be started on its own because it depends on the ZooKeeper service included in the Kpow stack.
+> 💡 Note again that Apache Pinot cannot be started on its own because it depends on the ZooKeeper service included in the Kpow stack.

 **To Stop Individual Services:**